Sacramento Probate Attorney

 Probate administration is governed by the complex California Probate Code, as well as the state's Welfare and Institutions Codes.
 You will need expert help to break down the language and reduce it to laymen's terms so that all assets are equitably distributed according to the testator's will.
 The Law Offices of Jack S. Johal have helped come hundreds of clients like you to patiently work through all of the ins and outs of probate administration.

 Attorney Johal is AV® Rated by Martindale-Hubbell®, the top independent rating firm for attorneys nationwide, earning a ranking of preeminent.
 He has also been given a 10 rating from AVVO, another premier independent lawyer rating organization that awards a 10 to fewer than 7% of the lawyers in the Sacramento area.
-These honors are indicative of the reputation that attorney Johal has established as a skilled Sacramento probate lawyer-precisely the type of person that you want to complete the sometimes-arduous task of probate administration.
+These honors are indicative of the reputation that attorney Johal has established as a skilled Sacramento probate lawyer, which is precisely the type of person that you want to complete the sometimes-arduous task of probate administration.